How to Plan a Successful Client Meeting: 5 Pro Tips

 You don’t need to bring along your entire office, but it’s better to be safe than sorry.
 Take some time to research your client on LinkedIn.
 Do you have any mutual connections?
 What sort of articles have they posted about recently?
 Lastly, it is often wise to anticipate forgetfulness or lack of preparation on the part of others.
 Bring extra copies of materials or items your client may forget to help ensure efficiency.

-Chances are good that at some point in your professional career, either as an independent contractor or as an employee, you’ve encountered a person who feels that meetings are a sign of productivity and will call a meeting simply for the sake of having one.
-However, as an independent consultant, your time is incredibly valuable.
+At some point in your professional career, either as an independent contractor or as an employee, you’ve probably encountered a person who feels that meetings are a sign of productivity and will call a meeting simply for the sake of having one.
+However, as an independent consultant, it’s important to remember that your time is incredibly valuable.
 Before meeting with an existing or potential client, take the time to set an agenda and define objectives for why you are having the meeting.

 An agenda acts as a guide to keep your meeting on track, running smoothly, and ensure you cover necessary subjects.
 Consider the overarching purpose of the meeting, outline what you plan to accomplish, and set a start and end time.
 Before your meeting takes place, check in with your client to make sure you both agree on the agenda and meeting objectives.
 Giving your client the opportunity to give their input before the meeting takes place will make them feel included and show preparation and dedication on your part.